bonitasoft/bonita-doc/md/customize-living-application-theme.md

 ## Prerequisites

 * An Internet connection to fetch Maven and NPM repositories
+	* If the Internet access is behind a proxy follow the proxy settings from the [maven-frontend-plugin](https://github.com/eirslett/frontend-maven-plugin#proxy-settings)
 * Maven basic knowledge
 * CSS basic knowledge